Xeway/ERC/README.md

 - `exerciseWindowStart`: **1689292800** *(2023-07-14 timestamp)*
 - `exerciseWindowEnd`: **1689465600** *(2023-07-16 timestamp)*

 Once the contract created, Bob has to transfer the collateral to the contract.
 This collateral corresponds to the tokens he will have to give Alice if she decides to exercise the option.
 For this option, he has to give as collateral 8 TokenA.
 He does that by calling the function `approve(address spender, uint256 amount)` on the TokenA's contract and as parameters the contract's address (`spender`) and for `amount`: **8 \* 10^(TokenA's decimals)**.
-Then Bob can execute `create` on the contract for issuing the options.
+Then Bob can execute `create` on the contract for issuing the option.

 Alice for its part, has to allow the spending of his 10 TokenC by calling `approve(address spender, uint256 amount)` on the TokenC's contract and give as parameters the contract's address (`spender`) and for `amount`: **10 \* 10^(TokenC's decimals)**.
 She can then execute `buy` on the contract in order to buy the option.

-We're on the 15th of July and Alice wants to exercise her options because 1 TokenA is traded at 50 TokenB!
+We're on the 15th of July and Alice wants to exercise his option because 1 TokenA is traded at 50 TokenB!
 She needs to allow the contract to transfer **8 \* 25 \* 10^(TokenB's decimals)** TokenBs from her account to match the required strike funding.
 When she calls `exercise` on the contract, the contract will transfer the strike funding to Bob and the TokenA tokens that Bob gave as collateral during `create` call to Alice.

 If she decides to sell the TokenA tokens, she'd make a profit of 8\*50 - 8\*25 = 200 TokenB!